DOieGYuan/DPRS_with_HMs/README.md

   scale_fill_brewer(palette = "Set3")
 dev.off()
 ```
 Note that we only show the ploting of microbes' abundance profiles.
-For ploting the performance of reactos in Fig.2ab, see [plot_performance.R] and [plot_Fig.S5.R].
+For ploting the performance of reactos in Fig.2ab, see [plot_performance.R](https://github.com/DOieGYuan/DPRS_with_HMs/blob/master/Rscripts/plot_performance.R) and [plot_Fig.S5.R](https://github.com/DOieGYuan/DPRS_with_HMs/blob/master/Rscripts/plot_Fig.S5.R).
 ### Functional annoation of MAGs and Metaproteome

 ### Enrichment analysis